 Creating Default Shapes

-However, what if you would like some of your objects to have a certain look each time you draw them or use them?
-For example, I might like my caption bubbles to be white with black outline, no shadow, italicized, and use Bradley Hand size 16 text in a particular Storyline file.
+However, what if you want some of your objects to have a certain look each time you draw them or use them?
+For example, I might like my caption bubbles to be white with black outline, no shadow, italicized, and use Bradley Hand in size 16 in a particular Storyline file.

 Once you make your caption bubble (or text box, or button, or shape, etc.) look just the way you want, all you have to do is right-click on that object and choose Set as Default Shape (or text, etc.).